What can Rainbow Community House offer support for?

 Rainbow Community House offers individual, group, couple and family therapy/counselling services as well as peer support opportunities.
 Counselling happens at your pace and we don’t believe in placing people under any pressure to talk about things they don’t want to talk about.

-(PLEASE NOTE: we are only open Mondays and Tuesdays 9am to 5pm.
+(PLEASE NOTE: we are open Monday to Thursday, 9am to 5pm.
 If you contact us outside of these times we will respond to your enquiry as soon as possible on our next working day).